MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enable-archive-mailboxes.md

    ![Enable archive option for a selected user.](../media/enable-archive-option.png)

    A warning is displayed saying that if you enable the archive mailbox, items in the user's mailbox that are older than the archiving policy assigned to the mailbox will be moved to the new archive mailbox.
 The default archive policy that is part of the retention policy assigned to Exchange Online mailboxes moves items to the archive mailbox two years after the date the item was delivered to the mailbox or created by the user.
-For more information, see the **More info** section in this article.
+For more information, see [Learn about archive mailboxes](archive-mailboxes.md).

 5. Select **Enable** to confirm.